An Introduction to Gem Identification

 Most jewelers have limited experience with colored stones.
 If they have a Graduate Gemologist degree, that means they're well trained in methodology and the use of instruments.
 However, their training only covers the 100 or so gems that are most likely to show up in jewelry.
 While they may be able to identify the more common gems, they occasionally come across minerals outside the range of their experience and reference materials.

 You can study gemology at a college or university.
 Of course, that will likely be very expensive and require a significant scheduling commitment.
 If you have the interest but not the time or the money, consider enrolling in the International Gem Society Certification Program.
-All the information you need is available online on the IGS website.
+All the information you need is available online at the IGS Learning Center.
 You can proceed at your own pace without pressure and take the exams as often as you need.
 The program is also inexpensive.